 LeadSportsUSA Quarterly Newsletter

-In this issue of the LeadSportsUSA newsletter I will focus on some of the things you really do need to think about as Winter and the next 4 years of political turmoil and uncertainty sets in...Both are already here especially if you think about the storms that still have the East Coast in disarray, the current Supreme Court make up and it's uncertain future, the Admin's strong approval of the UN banning your access to guns, or Obama saying he now has "more flexibility" to the Russians!
+In this issue of the LeadSportsUSA newsletter I will focus on some of the things you really do need to think about as Winter and the next 2 years of political turmoil and uncertainty sets in...Both are already here especially if you think about the storms that still have the East Coast in disarray, the current Supreme Court make up and it's uncertain future, the Admin's strong approval of the UN banning your access to guns, or Obama "more flexibility" to do his bidding for all the items he couldn't get through congress!
 That can't be good, but some things we're facing on a local and national scale are for certain and this isn't really news...No country has maintained the level of debt the US currently has and lived to talk about it, there has never been more US citizens on government handout services like food stamps etc., and there has never been such a large swath of the population that doesn't contribute through federal taxes.
 Plus, this "level of dependence" on the government by such a large percentage of the population means when you're tasked to fend for yourself there's going to be some very upset people completely unprepared and totally pissed off!